dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-of course, you don't have to inject a model. when rendering an input or submitting a form, unspecified form state is typically coerced to an empty string.
+of course, you don't have to inject a model. when rendering an input or submitting a form, undefined form state is typically coerced to an empty string.

 ```es6
 constructor(props) {